Incorporating Interventional Independence Improves Robustness against Interventional Distribution Shift: Review of identifiable causal representation learning

 \textbf{Difference from our setting:} The general objective in ICRL is to ``learn both the true joint distribution over both observed and latent variables''~\citep{khemakhem2020variational}.
 In contrast, the objective of our work is to learn representations corresponding to latent variables that are robust against interventional distributional shifts by leveraging \emph{known} interventional independence relations.
-We pursue this objective in the hope that as large models such as \citep{clip}, \citep{gpt3}, \citep{llama2} and \citep{vit22b} become more ubiquitous, efficient methods to improve these models with minimal amounts of experimentally collected data will be of interest.
+We pursue this objective in the hope that, as large models~\citep{clip, gpt3, llama2, vit22b} become more ubiquitous, efficient methods to improve these models with minimal amounts of experimentally collected data will be of interest.
+Stated more formally, full identifiability of the underlying causal model is not in our interest, as robustness to interventional distribution shift can be achieved without full identifiability.
+For instance, consider the following setup: Let $A = [A_1, A_2]$ cause $B$ during observation.
+Here, $A_1$ is a binary variable (also, the class we are interested in predicting) and $A_2$ is a continuous variable from a Gaussian mixture with 2 modes.
+The mode is decided by $A_1$, and therefore informs the class.
+The observed data is $X = [X_{A_1} X_{A_2} X_B]$, where $X_{A_1}$ depends only on $A_1$, $X_{A_2}$ only on $A_2$, and $X_B$ only on $B$.
+Suppose the relations from the latent variables to the corresponding observed variables are such that it is possible to learn $A_1$ and $B$ from $X$, but not $A_2$ (say, due to noise or information loss in the mixing function).
+The discriminative task here is to predict which class $A$ belongs to.
+Here, \ourmethod{} can learn robust representations that can fully predict the class of $A$ (through $A_1$), but is not fully identifiable since it does not have information about $A_2$.

+Moreover, the representations learned by ICRL methods usually have permutation ambiguity.
+That is, the representations are disentangled but not mapped to the semantic attribute that we wish to predict in a downstream task.
+Our approach overcomes this ambiguity by explicitly learning attribute-specific representations.